utopia90/Raven_Blog/README.md

 # The Ravenpack Blog

 The Ravenpack Blog is a React app project built with TypeScript and MUI library.
+It provides a seamless experience for viewing and interacting with blog posts from the well-known API 'https://jsonplaceholder.typicode.com/'.
+Users can explore all the available posts, filter posts by user, and view specific blog posts with ease.

 ## Installation